 Investing in high-performance lubricants can deliver long-term cost of ownership savings by immediately protecting against wear and tear, resulting in extended equipment life, increased uptime between maintenance periods and less spend on spare parts.

-Make smarter fuel choices
+Make smart fuel choices

 As the new year approaches, there is a real opportunity for the agricultural industry to reassess its traditional reliance on diesel, improve its HSE credentials and make a lasting difference to air quality.

-Shell GTL Fuel is a cleaner-burning alternative to diesel proven to immediately lower levels of nitrogen oxide (NOx) and particulate matter (PM) for improved local air quality.
+GTL Fuel is a cleaner-burning alternative to diesel proven to immediately lower levels of nitrogen oxide (NOx) and particulate matter (PM) for improved local air quality.
 It is also free of unwanted components such as sulphur, metals, and aromatics, making it non-toxic and less harmful to the environment and the farming workforce.

-In some cases, taking steps to reduce emissions can be costly and disruptive - particularly when upgrades to machinery and storage solutions are required to accommodate the switch.
-One of the major benefits of Shell GTL Fuel is that it can be used in existing heavy-duty and light-duty diesel engines without the need for engine modifications, new infrastructure or new vehicle investment.
+In some cases, taking steps to reduce emissions can be costly and disruptive – particularly when upgrades to machinery and storage solutions are required to accommodate the switch.
+One of the major benefits of GTL Fuel is that it can be used in existing heavy-duty and light-duty diesel engines without the need for engine modifications, new infrastructure or new vehicle investment.
 The fuel’s winter grade is also especially beneficial when making the switch in the build-up to winter preparation, minimising the risk of waxing and improving cold start properties during lower temperatures.

-Having the right fuel, lubricants and additives - and a reliable supply of them - is essential for the smooth operation of farms during the quieter winter season.
-To ensure your farm never runs short of fuel, we offer delivery all year round from our network of 150 depots and 900 tankers across the UK.
+Having the right fuel, lubricants and additives – and a reliable supply of them – is essential for the smooth operation of farms during the quieter winter season.